JohnAskew/titanic/README.md

 We introduce cross validation functionality to review our generated predictions and provide a second opinion of how accurate our predictions actually were.
 This module also exposes the user to Panda's "get_dummy" functionality, which takes a feature (column), reviews the contents and creates new columns containing only a zero or a one.
-This 0 or 1 state if referred to a "binary" state, implies there are only 2 answers: 0 or 1, True or False, etc. Example: our "sex" (gender) column contains either "male" or "female".
+This 0 or 1 state, if referred to as a "binary" state, implies there are only 2 answers: 0 or 1, True or False, etc. Example: our "sex" (gender) column contains either "male" or "female".
 After sending the column "sex" through the Panda's get_dummy functionality results in 2 new columns - "sex_male" and "sex_female", each column containing either 0 or 1.
 If the "sex_male"